scopatz/nanorc/readme.md

 # Themes - WIP

-There are three themes that you can use.
+There are three themes you can use:
+- original: only nano's default highlight.
+- project: only scopatz's highlight.
+- custom: highlight, GUI and shortcuts.

 # Tricks & Tweaks